1912 Republican Party presidential primaries: Payne-Aldrich tariff

 As part of the 1908 platform, the party pledged itself to "tariff revision," which nearly all observers took to mean a reduction in the record-high rates under the Dingley Tariff of 1898.
-Instead, Senator Nelson Aldrich and Speaker of the House Joe Cannon worked to pass the Payne-Aldrich tariff, which reduced rates on some imports but raised them on most.
-Taft signed the bill into law on August 5, 1909.
+Instead, Senator Nelson Aldrich and Speaker of the House Joseph Gurney Cannon worked to pass the Payne-Aldrich tariff, which reduced rates on some imports but raised them on most.
+Robert M. La Follette and Jonathan P. Dolliver, both members of the progressive faction, led the opposition to the tariff legislation in the U.S. Senate.
+Taft, who studied under William Graham Sumner in college, opposed high tariffs.
+He stated that Aldrich was "ready to sacrifice the party" and told La Follette that he would veto the legislation, but later gave his support to the legislation after meetings with Aldrich and Cannon.
+He signed the bill into law on August 5, 1909.

 Taft, unlike his predecessor, refused to interfere with legislation through executive leverage, and his efforts at mediation between progressives and conservatives failed.
 Seizing on the plain meaning of "revision" in the 1908 platform, Aldrich questioned, "Where did we ever make the statement that we would revise the tariff downward?"
 Though Taft had been a bystander in the tariff's passage, he defended it in a speaking tour soon after its passage into law.
 He said, "On the whole...
 I think the Payne bill is the best bill that the Republican Party ever passed."